OpenNMT/OpenNMT-tf/examples/serving/tensorflow_serving/README.md

 * apply tokenization and detokenization

 For example, take a look at the OpenNMT-tf integration in the project [nmt-wizard-docker](https://github.com/OpenNMT/nmt-wizard-docker/blob/master/frameworks/opennmt_tf/entrypoint.py) which wraps a TensorFlow serving instance with a custom processing layer and REST API.
 It is possible to use exported OpenNMT-tf with nmt-wizard-docker with the [following approach](https://github.com/OpenNMT/nmt-wizard-docker/issues/46#issuecomment-456795844).

+## Custom TensorFlow Serving image

+The Docker image [`opennmt/tensorflow-serving`](https://hub.docker.com/r/opennmt/tensorflow-serving) includes additional TensorFlow ops used by OpenNMT-tf.
+For example, beam search decoding uses the op [`Addons>GatherTree`](https://github.com/tensorflow/addons/blob/master/tensorflow_addons/custom_ops/seq2seq/cc/ops/beam_search_ops.cc) which is not available in standard TensorFlow Serving.

+This custom image is considered temporary.
+The concerned ops are expected to be included in an official or community-supported build of TensorFlow Serving in the future.

+See the `docker/` directory for more details.